 - Very talkative and hard to interrupt

-- Racing thoughts that jump from topic to topic and hard to follow
+- Racing thoughts that jump from topic to topic and are hard to follow

 - Highly distractible and poor concentration

-- Increase in risky behaviors such as alcohol and drugs use, spending a lot of money, and hypersexuality
+- Increase in risky behaviors such as alcohol and drug use, spending a lot of money, and hypersexuality

-Bipolar disorder is a major mood disorder that can have significant lifelong impairments.
-Early evaluation and aggressive treatments that include mind-body approaches to treating the whole person can reduce and possibly eliminate future mood episodes.
-If you or a family member have any of the listed symptoms of bipolar then please reach out to a mental health professional for a thorough evaluation.
-Have questions?
-Please reach out to me as help really IS a phone call away.
+Bipolar disorder is a significant mood disorder with lifelong impairments.
+Early evaluation and comprehensive treatment reduce and possibly eliminate future mood episodes.
+If you or a family member experience bipolar disorder symptoms, contact a mental health professional for evaluation.
+If you have questions, reach out, as help IS just a phone call away.

 #bipolar #mania #depression #mooddisorder #cyclothymia #mentalhealth